 Therefore, considering all reasons presented, it is possible to conclude that fully trusting models purely based on data may lead us to incorrect and bad decisions.
 It is always necessary to weigh the data with people’s experience and with the existing technical and theoretical knowledge.

-This is one of Cassotis’ principles and is reflected in his works: we always use the theoretical knowledge and practical experience of our consultants and our customers to guide the data and correlations used in our optimization models.
+This is one of Cassotis’ principles and is reflected in its works: we always use the theoretical knowledge and practical experience of our consultants and our customers to guide the data and correlations used in our optimization models.
 We believe that the analysis of a large mass of data can greatly contribute to the search of correlations between variables, provided that this work is conducted by experts to validate the relations found and, thus, boost the optimizations made, freeing the results of coincidences and chance when making decisions.

 Cassiano Vinhas de Lima - Consultant at Cassotis Consulting